Fried pizza on a De Sica movie set.

 ittorio De Sica is considered one of the best Italian directors of all times, but in truth he was much more than that: a great all-round artist.

 His talent was evident since he was young.
 He began his career as a theatre actor, excelling in brilliant roles.
-It is said that to make people laugh is a difficult task, much more difficult than to make them cry, because laughter has to hide the sadness of life: De Sica was very good at this.
+It is said that to make people laugh is a difficult task, much more difficult than to make them cry because laughter has to hide the sadness of life: De Sica was very good at this.

-During the Twenties he played small parts in a few silent movies.
+During the Twenties, he played small parts in a few silent movies.
 Cinema was probably the right media to highlight his artistic qualities and to fix his humanity and imagination, preserving them through time.
 He achieved quite soon a great success, becoming as famous as Italian movie stars like Gino Cervi and Amedeo Nazzari.
 In 1932 he played a starring role in ‘Gli uomini, che mascalzoni …’ and sang ‘Parlami d’amore Mariù’, part of its soundtrack.
 He continued to perform as an actor for many years, working with artists like Gina Lollobrigida (‘Bread, love and dreams’, 1953), Totò (‘The two marshals’, 1961) and Alberto Sordi (‘The count Max’, 1957).

 Thanks to his intensity, he was very good also in dramatic roles: impossible not to mention the movies ‘Addio alle Armi’ (‘Farewell to Arms’, 1957) and ‘Il Generale Della Rovere’ (‘General Della Rovere’, 1959).

 In 1953 he directed ‘L’oro di Napoli’ (‘The Gold of Naples’), a tragicomic view of the Neapolitan society, in 1960 ‘La Ciociara’ (‘Two Women’), a tragic representation of the cruelty of war: the famous actress Sophia Loren played a fundamental part in their success.
-Sophia and De Sica worked toghether in other classics like ‘Ieri, oggi e domani’ (‘Yesterday, Today and Tomorrow’, 1963), and ‘Matrimonio all’Italiana’ (‘Marriage, Italian Style’, 1964) (*1).
+Sophia and De Sica worked together in other classics like ‘Ieri, oggi e domani’ (‘Yesterday, Today and Tomorrow’, 1963), and ‘Matrimonio all’Italiana’ (‘Marriage, Italian Style’, 1964) (*1).

-De Sica was awarded with four Oscars in total, the last one for ‘Il giardino dei Finzi Contini’ (‘The Garden of the Finzi Contini’, 1970).
+De Sica was awarded four Oscars in total, the last one for ‘Il giardino dei Finzi Contini’ (‘The Garden of the Finzi Contini’, 1970).

 Director, actor … even singer: a huge amount of work.
 So much to leave little time for anything else … at least apparently.
 The life of De Sica was in fact much more than his job: he had an insatiable passion for gambling and women.
 He managed successfully not one, but two families at the same time: the one he started with his first wife, Giuditta Rissone, and another with Maria Mercader.